 Being more environmentally friendly isn’t about going without

 Being environmentally friendly doesn’t necessarily mean going without, or cutting back though.
 It can mean making simple swaps or more eco friendly choices.
 I am by no means an expert in this area, far from it.
 I still have a long, long way to go in both my personal and professional life before I could ever say I live a waste free life, but I am trying and I care.
 And I believe wholeheartedly that most of us care and most of us want to do more.
 We just aren’t always sure how.
 It can be so overwhelming.
 Presented as all or nothing.
-Change everything or the plant dies!
 It’s a lot to take in.

 So below, i’m going to give some of the small changes that you can make on your wedding day, to help you have a more environmentally friendly wedding.
 If you like this post and feel that others may find it useful, please feel free to share it.